MEd in Language, Literacies and Learning (LLL) with Licensure Option

 - language and literacy instruction in elementary classrooms, secondary classrooms, and alternative settings

-- language and literacy research and its impact on practice
+- language and literacy research and its impact on practice and policy

 - strategies to support teacher inquiry in language and literacy